micousuen/dcourier/README.md

+This is write for FANUC CNC data collection and communication.
+Need use ethernet to connect to FANUC CNC.
+Need to set up CNC IP and port under setting.

 ## Usage:
 1. Use "dcourier install" to install dcourier environment.
   * Use "dcourier install online", if you can access to network.